-Lately, CRISPR technology is being used in treating many diseases like cystic fibrosis, sickle cell anemia, and cancer, etc. The method of the procedure involves cutting the double-stranded DNA at or near the mutated gene for, e.g., like cystic fibrosis mutant gene.
-DNA of organisms can join the cut fragments of DNA through repair machinery or inserting a piece of DNA sequence at a particular target site.
+Lately, CRISPR technology is being used to treat many diseases like cystic fibrosis, sickle cell anemia, cancer, etc. The method of the procedure involves cutting the double-stranded DNA at or near the mutated gene for, e.g., cystic fibrosis mutant gene.
+Then, the DNA of organisms can join the cut fragments of DNA through repair machinery or inserting a piece of DNA sequence at a particular target site.

 Previously, this research had been done only on mice and monkeys.
-Some Chinese scientists went as far as developing genetically engineered twin babies with the removal of HIV-infected mutant genes in the babies’ genome.
-That raised controversy regarding ethical and moral usage of CRISPR technology.
+Some Chinese scientists went as far as developing genetically engineered twin babies to remove HIV-infected mutant genes in the babies’ genome.
+That raised controversy regarding the ethical and moral usage of CRISPR technology.
 Many considered it as “Editing humanity” and didn’t want it to be used for all and any desirable purpose.
-Some critical aspects related to safety, accessibility, prioritization, and engagement to technology have to be considered before making the decision of whether to use this technology or not.
-First, it should have a therapeutic purpose of use and second, its use should be limited and accessible to all.
-The application of CRISPR technology in changing eyes color, high IQ, strong bones is inappropriate and unethical.
+Some critical aspects related to safety, accessibility, prioritization, and engagement to technology have to be considered before deciding on whether to use this technology or not.
+First, it should have a therapeutic purpose of use, and second, its use should be limited and accessible to all.
+For example, applying CRISPR technology in changing eyes color, high IQ, strong bones is inappropriate and unethical.

 CRISPR complex consists of CAS9 protein and single-stranded RNA (sgDNA).
 When invading virus attacks bacteria, the bacteria copy and incorporate some of the viral RNA sequences (i.e., PAM sequences- adjacent protospacer motifs) called “spacers” in between its DNA repeats sequences.
 Although, when the invasion of the virus occurs again, the bacteria recognize the viral sequences.
 In the gene-editing procedure, the sgRNA guides the CAS9 nuclease that produces a double nick at the target site (mutated gene) of the double-stranded DNA of the organism.

-CRISPR technology is regarded as a “Genetic vaccine” as it alters not only adult cells but also germ-line cells and embryo cells.
+CRISPR technology is regarded as a “Genetic vaccine” as it alters adult cells, germ-line cells, and embryo cells.
 They are a pair of “molecular scissors” to edit or modify the DNA, the blueprint of life.
-It has been widely used in plants to produce genetically modified plants, animals and its study of potential uses in our species are still underway.
+It has been widely used in plants to produce genetically modified plants, animals and its study of potential uses in our species is still underway.
 Like CAS-9, other proteins like CAS-3, CPF1 targeting DNA are also applicable.
-The University of Pennsylvania has been a pioneer in this field.
+Again, the University of Pennsylvania has been a pioneer in this field.